2ndwolf/JSReborn/readme.md

 <code>
 var database = new Firebase('YOUR FIREBASE URL');
 </code>
+Your firebase URL serves to create a unique 'server' for your game.
+Once you have replaced it, simply upload the code to a public webserver and you should be on your way to fame!

 <br><br>
 Here is an embeded picture preview of the game in action: